Glossary

 Organization

 Organizations represent the larger structure - for example a company - within which CrateDB Cloud products are deployed.
 At the organization level there is always at least one organization administrator, who can in turn add organization members.
 Such organization admins and members have access to the clusters run by the organization.
 One account can be a member or admin of multiple organizations.
-(For more on user roles in CrateDB Cloud and how to manage them, see our reference for user roles.)

 Product